Out of Court DisposalsDate published: 09 February 2023 15:12

 Community Resolution conditions can include; the offender being referred to local support agencies to address a specific identified need (such as substance misuse or anger management), they can be given advice about their behaviour, be asked to apologise or send a letter of apology to the victim or make some form of reparation such as repairing or paying for any damage or harm done.

-The next most common OOCD used by South Yorkshire Police are Adult Cautions.
-In 2021 there were approximately 2000 Adult Cautions issued to offenders, which accounts for around 1.4% of all disposals in that year.
+The next most common OOCDs used by South Yorkshire Police are Adult Cautions.
+In 2022 there were approximately 1600 Adult Cautions issued to offenders, which accounts for around 1% of all outcomes in that year.

-Adult Conditional Caution Conditions in South Yorkshire can include (From April 2022):
+Adult Conditional Caution Conditions in South Yorkshire can include:

 Other conditions can include engaging with other services based on individual need, paying compensation to victims, giving a written or verbal apology, engaging in the Restorative Justice process, restrictive conditions not to contact a named person or go to a certain location and paying a fine to court.

-All other OOCD are used much less frequently by South Yorkshire Police.
-Altogether, from the remaining OOCD, just over 700 were issued to offenders in 2021, accounting for around 0.5% of all disposals in that year.
+All other OOCDs are used much less frequently by South Yorkshire Police, accounting for around 0.3% of all outcomes in 2022.

 How does South Yorkshire Police use OOCD?

-- theft or other acquisitive crime (accounting for around 8% of all OOCD)
+• other offences (accounting for around 4% of all OOCD)

-Of all OOCD issued by South Yorkshire Police in 2021 (where age, ethnicity and/or gender is recorded on our crime system):
+Of all OOCDs issued by South Yorkshire Police in 2022 (where age, ethnicity and/or gender is recorded on our crime system):

 All data shown above is from a live recording system and is therefore subject to change.